Menu Close

 Once the session begins, the therapist will be monitoring the participant’s brain activity and providing feedback.
 The goal is for the participant to reach a state of optimal brain function, which can be different for each person.

-What Are the Benefits of Neurofeedback Therapy?
+Exploring the Benefits of Neurofeedback Therapy

 The Role of Neurofeedback Therapy in Addiction Treatment